 Sexual Assault Defense Attorney in Utah

 Sexual assault, usually called “aggravated sexual assault” in Utah, is a secondary charge.
 That means it’s tied to another charge, such as rape, attempted rape, or some other sexual crime.
-As a secondary charge, most people tend to ignore it as being less important than the primary charge—whatever crime allegedly provided the source of the sexual assault—but that can be a fatal mistake.
+As a secondary charge, most people tend to ignore it as being less important than the primary charge—whatever crime allegedly provided the source of the sexual assault—but that can be a big mistake.

 While every form of sexual crime can result in a prison sentence, sexual assault raises the stakes substantially by adding 5 years or more to the minimum sentence for the crime.
 Especially for crimes where there is no minimum sentence, sexual assault establishes a minimum – and it can never be less than 6 years.
-Making things worse is that not every crime sexual assault is tied to is considered a first degree felony, but sexual assault is always first degree.
+Making things worse is that not every crime sexual assault is tied to is considered a first degree felony, but sexual assault is always first-degree.

 What is Sexual Assault?